Inclement Weather Procedures

 The STWDSTS website contains the most up-to-date information on school bus delays and cancellations.
 Cancellations will also be tweeted @stwdsts.
 An email will be sent to those subscribed to STWDSTS delays and cancellations.

-STWDSTS will post information on bus cancellations on their website by 6:30 a.m.
-Information on school closures due to bus cancellations will also be posted to the STWDSTS website.
+STWDSTS will post information on bus cancellations on the STWDSTS website by 6:15 a.m.
+Information on school closures due to bus cancellations (i.e. schools that are dependent on bus transportation) will also be posted to the STWDSTS website.

 STWDSTS defines four divisions across Upper Grand for transportation services and notifies the public of delays and cancellations by division: